This BLOG On Reasons For Mortgage Closing Delays And How To Close On Time Was UPDATED And PUBLISHED On September 22nd, 2018

 Avoid having any overdrafts during your mortgage loan application process.

-- Make sure to make timely payments and have no late payments either in the past 12 months.
+- Have no late payments either in the past 12 months

 One 30 day late payment can drop your credit scores by 40 points.